joel/dry-operation_generators-rspec/README.md

 ## Code of Conduct

-Everyone interacting in the DryOperationsGeneratorsRspec project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/dry-operation_generators-rspec/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Isms project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/joel/dry-operation_generators-rspec/blob/main/CODE_OF_CONDUCT.md).